Latin Reference Texts

 mittô, mittere, mîsî, missum to send, let go

-neglegô, neglegere, neglêxî, neglêctum to neglect, disregard
+neglegô, neglegere, neglêxî, neglêctum to neglect,

 regô, regere, rêxî, rêctum to rule, guide direct

-scrîbô, scrîbere, scrîpsî, scrîptum to write, compose
+scrîbô, scrîbere, scrîpsî, scrîptum

 trahô, trahere, trâxî, tractum to draw, drag, derive